openid/connect/openid-4-vc-security-and-trust-1_0.md

 #### Requirements on Presentation Process

-The Verifier trusts in the Integrity of the Interaction with the Holder, as described above.
+The Verifier trusts in the Integrity of the Interaction with the Wallet, as described above.
 This means:

-> **Security Requirement P-30:** The protocol must ensure that the interaction between the Holder and Verifier is protected such that no third party can interfere with the interaction by modifying the information transmitted.
+> **Security Requirement P-30:** The protocol must ensure that the interaction between the Wallet and Verifier is protected such that no third party can interfere with the interaction by modifying the information transmitted.